Deep-Cold/STCP/README.md

 #### Overview

 This is a project with implementation of a TCP-style transport layer protocol.
-To extend to the basic design of TCP, we allows the receiver to buffer all the possible information in the receiver window.
+We allows the receiver to buffer all the possible information in the receiver window.
 This allow the reusability of the information, which makes the transportation faster.